EDCO 790 Crisis & Trauma Counseling

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 This course provides an overview of the aspects of stress and trauma, including examination of seminal texts and concepts.
 These assignments will establish a foundation to support course focus on understanding of trauma counseling, theories, and interventions that intersect with a number of traumatic events.
 The assignments will also show how science informs the delivery of effective counseling theory and technique for these clients with the goal of integrating ethical, effective, and biblically grounded care.
-They will ground the learner in components of quality doctoral level writing as needed in preparation for the successful completion of the dissertation requirement.
-These key components are to demonstrate analysis of what you studied from multiple resources on a topic, what new insight you gained from that study, and how you can synthesize that into practice.
+They will ground the student in components of quality doctoral level writing as needed in preparation for the successful completion of the dissertation requirement.
+These key components are to demonstrate analysis of what the student studied from multiple resources on a topic, what new insight the student gained from that study, and how the student can synthesize that into practice.
 These assignments consist of two parts.
+(CLO: A, B, C, D)

 Analysis in the Study of Trauma: Part One Assignment